-The Strategic Committee has changed its composition during the financial year 2023.
-Until 26 January 2023, it was composed of Chief Executive Officer Paolo Bertoluzzo (Chair), and Directors Michaela Castelli, Luca Bassi, Bo Nilsson, Stefan Goetz, Jeffrey David Paduch and Francesco Pettenati.
-Since the aforementioned date, the Director Stefan Goetz ceased to be a member of the Board of Directors and of that Committee and took over Director Johannes Korp.
-So, since 31 July 2023, the Director Jeffrey David Paduch ceased to be a member of the Board of Directors Francesco Casiraghi.
-So, as of December 31, 2023 and the date of this Relation, the Committee is composed of Chief Executive Officer Paolo Bertoluzzo (Chair), and Directors Michaela Castelli, Luca Bassi, Bo Nilsson, Johannes Korp, Francesco Pettenati and Francesco Casiraghi.
+The Strategic Committee has changed its composition during the financial year 2024.
+Until 30 April 2024, it was composed of Chief Executive Officer Paolo Bertoluzzo (Chair), and Directors Michaela Castelli, Luca Bassi, Bo Nilsson, Francesco Pettenati and Francesco Casiraghi.
+As of 30 April 2024, the resignation of Bo Nilsson from the position of Board Member and member of the Strategic Committee took effect.
+As of 30 August 2024, the resignation of Francesco Pettenati from the position of Board Member and member of the Strategic Committee took effect.
+On 23 September 2024, Andrea Nuzzi was appointed as a member of the Strategic Committee.
+As of the date of this Report, the Strategic Committee is composed of CEO Paolo Bertoluzzo (Chairman of the Committee) and Board Members Michaela Castelli, Luca Bassi, Johannes Korp, Francesco Casiraghi, and Andrea Nuzzi.

 During the financial year, the aforementioned committee met 18 times and had the main task of supporting the Board in analysing issues related in particular to: (i) business line performances, (ii) extraordinary transactions and (iii) financial strategies and policies.
 The meetings lasted an average of 6 hours.